szczyglis-dev/py-gpt/README.md

 - `Autonomous mode` - runs an autonomous multi-step conversation loop inside standard chat modes and can cooperate with other enabled plugins to complete tasks.

-- `Canvas` **(BETA)** - provides an interactive browser/canvas workspace for live HTML/CSS/JavaScript rendering, page interaction, annotations, external websites, Playwright automation, and local HTML preview servers.
+- `Canvas (inline)` **(BETA)** - provides an interactive browser/canvas workspace for live HTML/CSS/JavaScript rendering, page interaction, annotations, external websites, Playwright automation, and local HTML preview servers.
+It works independently of the global `Tools` switch.

 - `Bitbucket` - connects to Bitbucket Cloud for repository, file, issue, pull request, workspace, and account operations.